jamesmehorter/device-theme-switcher/readme.txt

 = How can I progmatically detect the current device? =

 The DTS Class contains all the current device theme switcher settings and the current user device.
-You can access the DTS Class anywhere in themes.
+You can access the DTS Class anywhere in your theme or plugin.
 This could be helpful if for instance, you want one theme to power all devices and are willing to write your own code logic with conditionals and such.

 `<?php
-    //Access the device theme switcher object
+    //Access the device theme switcher object anywhere in your theme or plugin global $dts
-    global $dts

     //See what's in there..